Menu

 • Updates the BBSA website with current information about all upcoming cruises.

-Cruise Kick-off Party: The Cruise Kick-off Party provides cruisers with an opportunity to socialize and discuss cruises and view the cruising calendar for the year.
+Cruise Kick-off Meeting: The Cruise Kick-off Meeting provides cruisers with an opportunity to socialize and discuss cruises and view the cruising calendar for the year.
 Cruisers become aware of planned cruises and can host their own cruise by becoming a Cruise Captain.
 The Cruising Fleet Captain is responsible for planning the party with the Cruising Captain for the HYC during Jan-Feb.
 People who sign up as Cruise Captains should be members of BBSA or HYC.
 The Cruising Fleet Captain should make sure the volunteer Cruise Captains understand the expectations for communication about their planned cruise (see the Cruise Captain Guide).
 Contact the Cruising Fleet Captain.

 Dinghy Raft Drift: A group of dinghies tied together at an anchorage and allowed to drift with the wind while hors d’oeuvres are passed around and beverages are consumed.
 Occasionally one of the dinghies may turn on their motor to guide the raft to safe locations.
 At the end of the raft up, the boats will separate and return to their anchored boats.
 This is usually when the food or drink runs out.
 The Cruise Captain should make sure everyone is able to return to their boats or aid as needed.